Sage Karam

 Sage Rennie Karam (born March 5, 1995) is an American professional auto racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 53 Toyota GR Supra for Joey Gase Motorsports with Scott Osteen.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 55 Toyota GR Supra for Joey Gase Motorsports with Scott Osteen, and part-time in the ARCA Menards Series West, driving the No. 72 Chevrolet for Strike Mamba Racing.
 He previously competed full-time and part-time in the IndyCar Series.
 He is the 2013 champion in what is now the Indy NXT Series.